Percutaneous coronary intervention in stable angina (ORBITA): a double-blind, randomised controlled trial

 Source: View publication →

-The ORBITA trial demonstrated that in patients with stable angina and severe single-vessel coronary artery disease, percutaneous coronary intervention (PCI) did not result in a statistically significant improvement in exercise time compared to a placebo sham procedure.
+In patients with medically treated stable angina and severe single-vessel coronary stenosis, percutaneous coronary intervention did not significantly increase exercise time or improve symptoms more than a sham placebo procedure.

 Key Findings